tinytinus/term-renderer/README.md

  - [x] automatic scaling
  - [x] the right symbol
  - [x] CSV rendering system
+ - [x] custom more readable .shape
  - [x] correct drawing order

 ## shapes
-the shapes consist of 3 parts: the points, the edges (aka. lines) and the colors.
+the shapes consist of 3 parts: the points, the edges (aka. lines) and the colours.

 ### points